 Most often you will realize that one model may not be sustainable after all.
 Illustrators may decide that creating artworks and selling them on Etsy may free them time since these are create-once items.
 So Digital products could be another addition to their businesses.

-Same applies to other freelancers as well.
+The same applies to other freelancers as well.
 Should you sell one service such as Freelance writing, or opt for Virtual assistance and productize your services?

 Instead of depending only on SEO writing, what about you add a custom package for SEO Audits?